Jun 16, 2026, 1pm–2:30pm

 As climate change creates new environmental baselines and drives extreme weather events, communities are having to adapt how they design and build their infrastructure.
 At the same time, communities are struggling with how to integrate climate change considerations into their capital planning process.

 Join the Puget Sound Climate Preparedness Collaborative on a peer-led, exploratory conversation on planning for and building climate resilient infrastructure.
-Presenters from Snohomish County, Seattle Public Utilities, and Brown and Caldwell will discuss their experiences with integrating climate change considerations into various capital planning processes.
+Presenters from Seattle Public Utilities, Jacobs, Brown and Caldwell, and Snohomish County will discuss their experiences with integrating climate change considerations into various capital planning processes.
 The webinar will also include time for participant discussion on challenges, opportunities, and needs related to building for resilience.
 Register here!

 Webinar Presenters: